Do Go On - 206 - Dungeons and Dragons

 I don't know heaps.

-Did you show, so they're a live comedy trio?
+So they're a live comedy trio.

 Yes.

-A live musical country, I should say.
+I love musical commentary, I should say.

 And did you still go along because you're a big fan?